 Every business needs to find ways to organize its workflows if work is to be completed in a timely, cost-effective manner.
 Workflow automation can help accomplish that goal, leveraging technology to automatically handle functions that would have taken staff members longer to complete.

 In the past decade, organizations across all industries and regions have turned to workflow automation software to manage their workflows, focusing particular attention on automating tedious, repetitive tasks.
-And businesses show no signs of slowing adoption.
+And businesses show no signs of slowing adoption, especially as AI expands the scope of automation.
 In fact:

-• Global companies surveyed by the World Economic Forum estimated that 34% of all business-related tasks were handled by machines.
+• Global companies surveyed for the World Economic Forum’s “Future of Jobs Report 2025” estimated that less than half (47%) of all business-related tasks were handled by humans alone, with 22% completed mainly by technology and 30% as a combination of both.

 Types of Workflow Automation

-Workflow automation has a multitude of applications; how organizations choose to implement it depends on their specific requirements.
-Here’s a closer look at three of the most common types of automation that organizations are using today to handle their workflows: business process automation, robotic process automation and automation powered by artificial intelligence (AI).
+Workflow automation has a multitude of applications; how businesses choose to implement it depends on their specific requirements.
+Here’s a closer look at three of the most common types of automation that companies use today to handle their workflows: business process automation, robotic process automation, and automation powered by AI.

-A finance or accounts payable department could also use BPA to automate — and speed — invoice processing, from capturing invoices electronically and matching them with purchase orders to routing them for approval and initiating the payment process.
+A finance or accounts payable department could use BPA to automate—and speed—invoice processing, from capturing invoices electronically and matching them with purchase orders to routing them for approval and initiating the payment process.
 BPA reduces errors and provides greater visibility into the status of invoices making their way through the system.

-• Transferring customer information from an online form to a customer relationship management (CRM) system.
+• Transferring customer information from an online form to a CRM system.

 • Sending automated emails in response to customers’ frequently asked questions.